biojava/biojava.github.io/_wikis/GSoC:AAPropertiesComputation.md

     the number of decimal places required for their usage
 -   Added adaptor methods with default decimal places
 -   All JUnit test cases passes now.
+-   Added a new class, Utils under aaproperties with main objective to provide some utility methods that does not belong to any other available classes.
+-   Added the following methods into Utils.
+    -   public final static double roundToDecimals(double, int) - this
+        method enable the rounding of value to desired decimal places.
+    -   public final static boolean doesSequenceContainInvalidChar(String) - this method checks if the sequence contains invalid character.
+Return true if invalid character exists, false otherwise.
+        -   Any character outside of the standard 20 amino acid codes are considered to be invalid.
+    -   public final static String cleanSequence(String) - this method
+        replaces any invalid character in sequence with '-'.

 Skype call notes
 ----------------